 Common Classification Mistakes

 2. Ignoring renewal options in the lease term If you’re reasonably certain to exercise a renewal option, include those renewal periods in your lease term.
-A 5-year lease with a 5-year renewal option you’re certain to exercise is a 10-year lease for accounting purposes — which may change the Test 3 outcome.

 3. Using undiscounted payments instead of PV for Test 4 Test 4 compares present value of payments to fair value, not the sum of cash payments.
-Using undiscounted amounts overstates the comparison.

 4. Not reassessing classification on modification If a lease is modified in a way that grants additional rights of use, the modification is treated as a new lease — and classification is reassessed from scratch.